-These letters, which cover the years 1886-1896, 1912, and 1920, are from Lewis Alexander Miller (1863-1943) to his younger sister, Mina Miller Edison.
+These letters, which cover the years 1886-1896, 1912-1913, 1920, and 1928-1932, are primarily from Lewis Alexander Miller (1863-1943) to his younger sister, Mina Miller Edison.
 There are also two letters by Cotta Smyser Miller (1893-1975), whom Lewis married in November 1916.
-The letters from the 1890s contain numerous references to the Miller familyâ€™s financial difficulties during the 1890s.
-A letter from May 1896 declines an offer by Mina to introduce him to Miss Burke (probably Mabel Burke of Llewellyn Park, daughter of the wealthy bottler John Burke), remarking that he wanted to get out of debt "and then sail in and find a wife."
+The letters from the 1890s contain numerous references to the Miller familyâ€™s financial difficulties.
+A letter by Lewis from May 1896 declines an offer by Mina to introduce him to Miss Burke (probably Mabel Burke of Llewellyn Park, daughter of the wealthy bottler John Burke), remarking that he wants to get out of debt "and then sail in and find a wife."
 Among the topics discussed in the letters from the 1920s and 1930s are the health of Thomas and Mina Edison, the Edison scholarship contest, and Lewis's financial problems during the Great Depression.